ImGoldenWind/Arrow-Forge/README.md

   character at the bottom, and inspiration
 - [JoJo Modding Community](https://discord.gg/bfWPHBwbr9) - inspiration

 ## Notes

 Back up your game files before saving edited data.
 A lot of formats here are very specific to ASBR, and bad values can still make the game unhappy.

+And if you want thank me, then...
+BTC: bc1qglgl3zqjqhdkqn0y97thqlhfpg7hxvjg09tlv4